YizhouCodes/Web-Game-Store/README.md

 for sorting (by games' rating - from the best rated game to the worst or prices - from the cheapest to the most expensive).
-RESTful API with address 'apiv1/highscore?g=game_id&n=10' enables us to get the 'n' highest scores for the specific game, where 'n' is optional parameter (defeult value is 10).
+RESTful API with address 'apiv1/highscore?g=game_id&n=10' enables us to get the 'n' highest scores for the specific game, where 'n' is optional parameter (default value is 10).

 2) Requests are handled by Django and responses are in JSON format.